martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 communicating with an unexpected application service.

 > Example: Given an input URI of \<sips:alice@example.net>, a client
-> would derive the application service type "sip" from the "scheme"
+> would derive the application service type `sip` from the "scheme"
-> and parse the domain name "example.net" from the "host" component
+> and parse the domain name `example.net` from the "host" component
 > (or its equivalent).

 Each reference identifier in the list SHOULD be based on the source